-The supervising physician shall provide direct or indirect supervision for each surgical procedure depending upon the procedural competency of the resident involved.
+The supervising physician shall be physically present during the critical portion of each surgical procedure.
 This responsibility may be shared with a senior or chief resident who has been designated as being competent of performing a limited number of procedures without the direct presence of the supervising physician.